paulmassen/grav-plugin-seo/README.md

 ### Updating from Previous releases

 As there is a lot of changes from previous releases, be careful when updating, as your previously set values might be lost.
-The previous version required to modify your base template, whereas the 2.0+ version of the plugin now adds metadata and microdata automatically to your existing Installation.
+The previous version is required to modify your base template, whereas the 2.0+ version of the plugin now adds metadata and microdata automatically to your existing Installation.

 Installing or updating the `SEO` plugin can be done in one of three ways.
 Using the GPM (Grav Package Manager) installation update method (i.e. `bin/gpm install seo`) or manual install by downloading [this plugin](https://github.com/paulmassen/grav-plugin-seo) and extracting all plugin files to

     /your/site/grav/user/plugins/seo

-Once installed, the plugin will automatically set the metadata and append the json-ld microdatas to your document.
+Once installed, the plugin will automatically set the metadata and append the JSON-LD microdata to your document.
 If you plan on using the Twitter feature, make sure to fill your user ID in tab Plugins > SEO > Twitter ID

 ## Configuration

-Configuration is done through the plugin configuration page, accessible by clicking on Plugins > Seo.
+The configuration is done through the plugin configuration page, accessible by clicking on Plugins > Seo.
 On this page, you can choose to enable the microdata fields you will use.
-Make sure to fill the Facebook ID field as well as the Twitter ID field, in order for your meta tags to be validated.
+Make sure to fill the Facebook ID field as well as the Twitter ID field, for your meta tags to be validated.

 ## Usage

-The `SEO` plugin appends a SEO tab on every pages where you can manage and define how your website will look on search engine results and on social networks.
+The `SEO` plugin appends an SEO tab on every page where you can manage and define how your website will look on search engine results and social networks.

 ## Contributing